izzi-ink/rpg-dnd/docs/player-characters/fin.md

 Fin is tall with an athletic build.

 He has a shortish beard, kept relatively neat for a sailor.
-His hair is pulled back into a man bun, and he carries a small wooden lyre made from tree branches and glittering spider web silk.
-Animals seem attracted to him when he plays it.
+His hair is pulled back into a man bun, and he carries a wooden pipe that burns with a purple, sweet smelling smoke.

 Fin has tattoos on his hands and arms, including a giant octopus on his right forearm, and a black cat on his left (both magical).
 He wears a white linen shirt, unbuttoned halfway, sleeves rolled up, fitted khaki capri pants, and no shoes.